 Nursing is a demanding but rewarding profession that focuses on the care of people.
 As a mental health nurse, your role is promoting and supporting a person’s recovery and enabling them to have more involvement and control over their condition.

-This three-year Mental Health Nursing degree combines theory and practice in an innovative way, to focus on the care of people with mental health problems across a wide range of healthcare settings.
+This three-year mental health nursing degree combines theory and practice in an innovative way, to focus on the care of people with mental health problems across a wide range of healthcare settings.
 Successful completion of this Mental Health Nursing degree will allow you entry to the Nursing and Midwifery Council (NMC) Register as a qualified Mental Health Nurse.
+Currently, if you are a UK student, the fees for your nursing course will be paid by the Welsh Government.
 Follow Care Sciences on Twitter.

 This Mental Health Nursing degree will develop the knowledge and skills you need to work with people of all ages and backgrounds who have mental health problems.
 As well as the theoretical elements of the course, you’ll spend 50% of your time in a variety of clinical settings in health boards and in the private sector.